 - EGRMGMT 590.04 Managing Product Development

-As you are thinking about your schedules for Fall 2014, there are some helpful ways to make course decisions.
+As you are thinking about your schedules for Fall 2015, there are some helpful ways to make course decisions.
 We have added many resources to Sakai.
-You will need to go to sakai.duke.edu and login.
+You will need to go to sakai.duke.edu and login using your NetID and password.
 You will then need to click on Membership on the left hand side, then click on Joinable Sites at the top of the page under “My Workspace: Membership”.
 Then search for MEMP/MEng Resources.
 You will then click join and have access to the site.
 To access the site, click on My Current Sites and MEMP/MEng Resources should be listed there.

-- Course Introduction Videos - Professors have taken the time to create course introduction videos that are available on the MEMP/MEng Resources Sakai site.
-You can view videos in the Media Gallery on the left hand side.
+Course Introduction Videos- Professors have taken the time to create course introduction videos that are available on the MEMP/MEng Resources Sakai site.
+You can view the videos in the Warpwire tab on the left hand side.
+Not all of these courses are offered via distance, to check if a class is offered, please see the distance course offerings on our website.
 Professors have provided their e-mail addresses at the end of each video so please feel free to reach out to them and ask any questions!

-- Sample Syllabi- You can find syllabi for Fall and Spring courses on Sakai.
-Go to the MEMP/MEng Resources Site and click on Resources -> MEM Academic Info -> Syllabi -> Sample Fall 2013 Syllabi or Sample Spring 2013 Syllabi.
+Sample Syllabi- You can find syllabi for Fall and Spring courses on Sakai.
+Go to the MEMP/MEng Resources Site and click on Resources -> MEM Academic Info -> Sample Fall Syllabi or Sample Spring Syllabi.
 These are subject to change but can give you a good idea about what the syllabi will be like for the upcoming semester.

-- Fall Course Student Panel- This semester we held a student panel about Fall courses which you can view on Sakai.
-Go to the MEMP/MEng Resources Site Site and click on Media Gallery on the left hand side.
-The video is located in the MEMP Course Introductions folder.
+Fall Course Student Panel- This semester we held a student panel about Fall courses which you can view on Sakai.
+Go to the MEMP/MEng Resources Site Site and click on the Warpwire tab on the left hand side.
+The video is called MEMP Course Preview Session Fall 2015.

 Professionals Masters Programs

 Pratt School of Engineering, Duke University